Percentage011/mathbox/README.md

 Python3
 # Usage
 What you do is only running these files.
 Japnese introduction is contained.
-# Licence
+# License
 This repository is free to use.
+No responsibility is here.
 # Author
 Percentage011